top of page

 The Acme supermarket originally opened at 133 Butler Avenue on December 8th, 1938; with Harry Ott as the store manager, Harvey Jones running the fresh meats department, John Brady at the fresh fruit and produce department, and Joseph Tyron at the dairy products department.

-20 years later, Acme relocated closer towards Bethlehem Pike with a larger space for more food items and more cars to park around.
-Over time, the Acme building was in desperate need for repairs and renovations.
-Unfortunately, the supermarket couldn't hold on for much longer when it closed in 2009.
+20 years later, Acme relocated closer towards Bethlehem Pike with a larger space for more food items and a larger parking lot.
+Over time, the Acme building was in desperate need of repairs and renovations.
+Unfortunately for the community, it closed in 2009.
+It was replaced by a CVS when the pharmacy chain expressed interest in the location.

 Bibliography